 Hordes of excited Google+ users trying to get the new v4.0 update of their favorite Android app were puzzled this morning when their devices running Ice Cream Sandwich and Jelly Bean were suddenly listed as incompatible.
 Numerous "WAT?!"s were exclaimed and heart attacks had, but don't worry, Google isn't canning Google+.
 Read More

 If you've been paying attention to TV Guide's official app, you know that it's needed some attention for a while.
 Its UI through version 2.x was an outdated pastiche of Gingerbread tabs and gradated iconography desperately in need of a redesign (and support for 4.0+).
 Today, TV Guide has fulfilled that need (for the most part), bringing to the Play Store TV Guide Mobile version 3.0.
-The update also brought "many cool new features" to the app, which we'll discuss momentarily.
 Read More

 Amazon's Kindle app has just received a significant update, bringing the reader up to version 4 and introducing a refreshed UI, among other things.

 Just when I'd decided to try switching to Play Books (despite giving up things like quick two-finger brightness adjustment), Amazon has introduced a redesigned library that's much more lively than a simple grid of book covers.
-The new library interface has your books plus a nice "carousel" up top for recent items.
 Read More

 We've been seeing leaks about a new Google Play Store UI, that we all thought was going to be released at I/O this year.
 Nope!
 The rollout starts today, chaps!
 According to a post over on the official Android blog, the fancy card-based UI is coming to Android phones and tablets running Froyo (v2.2) and up.
 Read More

 Popular cloud syncing and sharing app SugarSync, which promises to give you "all of your data at your fingertips," got a major update today – its first since July 20th, 2012.